dstackai/dstack/docs/docs/guides/tasks.md

 # Tasks

-A task can be a batch job or a web app.
-Tasks can be used to run web apps for development purposes.
+With `dstack`, you can use the CLI or API to run tasks like training scripts, batch jobs, or web apps.
+Provide the commands, ports, and choose the Python version or a Docker image.

+`dstack` handles the execution on configured cloud GPU provider(s) with the necessary resources.

 ## Using the CLI

 ### Define a configuration

-To run a task via the CLI, first create its configuration file.
-The configuration file name must end with `.dstack.yml` (e.g., `.dstack.yml` or `train.dstack.yml` are both acceptable).
+First, create a YAML file in your project folder.
+Its name must end with `.dstack.yml` (e.g. `.dstack.yml` or `train.dstack.yml` are both acceptable).

 <div editor-title="train.dstack.yml">